dk1010101/tofo/doc/usage.md

 ![alt text](/images/doc_10.png "Empty main tool window")

 The main window has a number of areas and controls that are used to tailor what the tool will show.
 The top area is the "Observation Date/Time" which contains both local and UTC date/times for observation start (marked with the "1" label in the above) and end ("2" above).
-The local time is based on the time zone specified in the `observatory.yaml` file and the time zone is shown on the above diagram marked with the "3" label.
+The local time is based on the time zone specified in the `observatory.yaml` file and the time zone is shown on the above diagram in line with the Local TIme row.
+Note that the local time row lables are grayed out - this is because the tool works in UTC and local times are here just for convenience.
 Changing the local time will automatically update UTC time and vice versa.
 The end time must always be greater than the start time.
-The "Apply to All" button is only used when the targets in the area marked with the "5" label have different observation times and the start/end times specified in the "Observation Date/Time" should be used to override those.
+The "Apply to All" button (3) is only used when the targets in the area marked with the "4" label have different observation times and the start/end times specified in the "Observation Date/Time" should be used to override those.

 Internally the tool uses UTC times for all operations and it is useful to always think in UTC.
-Time zones are evil as it is and let's not go in to the whole summer time mess.
-Ergo, UTC (aka Zulu time, if you are military minded).
+Time zones are [evil](https://www.zainrizvi.io/blog/falsehoods-programmers-believe-about-time-zones/) as it is and let's not go in to the whole summer time mess.
+Ergo, UTC (aka Zulu time, if you are militarily minded).
+Of course, we could all just switch to [consensus time](https://www.xkcd.com/2594/) but until that happens UTC is the way to go.

 The "Targets" are is where all target data will be presented.
-This area can be populated automatically (see below) or the user can enter targets manually using the "Add Row" ("6") and "Del Row" ("7") buttons.
+This area can be populated automatically (see below) or the user can enter targets manually using the "Add Row" (5) and "Del Row" (6) buttons.
 If a row is added manually, clicking on the "Name" cell and entering the target name will fetch the exoplanet or variable star details and will automatically populate other fields.
 "UTC Obs Start" and "UTC Obs End" can also be modified.
-Once targets have been loaded/entered they may (!) appear in the sky visibility plot in the area below (9).
+Once targets have been loaded/entered they may (!) appear in the sky visibility plots in the area below (7 and 8).

-"Target Visibility" area (9) shows the whole sky, as if the observer was lying on the ground, looking up with their head pointing north and their feet pointing south.
-The plot initially shows the horizon as a coloured polygon.
+"Target Visibility" area is subdivided in to two plots.
+The first plot (7), looking from the left, shows the whole sky, as if the observer was lying on the ground, looking up with their head pointing north and their feet pointing south.
+The plot initially shows the horizon as a polygon.
 Anything inside the polygon is visible and anything outside is not.
+The second plot (8) shows the same thing but as an Altitude/Azimuth plot.
+Here it is easier to see the horizon (coloured area) and the sky (everything above all the way up to 90 degrees).
+At the bottom of the horizontal axes an additional axes is there showing North, East, South and West points and, since this plot wraps around, initially North is both the first and the last point.
+Underneath plot (8) is a slider that allows changing of the Altitude-Azimuth mid-point.
+This can be used to rotate the viewpoint and see the horizon and the sky as if looking from a different direction.
+See the target section below for an example.

-Finally, the status bar (10) is used to show which target is selected in the visibility plot.
+Finally, the status bar (10) is used to show which target is selected in either of the visibility plots (7 or 8).

 ## Loading Targets